Popular Online Banking Scams

 - Verify funds by speaking with a credit union manager when you deposit the suspect check (explain the situation and express your concerns).

 - Remember, no one gives away money for free.

 - Report a scam to help protect yourself and others.

-- If you receive a suspicious phone call, simply hang up the phone.
+- If you receive a suspicious phone call, simply hand up the phone.

 - If you receive a suspicious e-mail, delete it.
 Never click on a link within the email if you are not certain where it came from.

-- Never allow someone who contacts you to access to your computer remotely.
-This is a favorite of scammers who will try to gain access to your computer by telling you it needs an upgrade or your anti virus protection has expired.
+- Never allow someone who contacts you to access your computer remotely.
+This is a favorite of scammers who will try to gain access to your computer by telling you it needs an upgrade or your anti-virus protection has expired.
 Be VERY CAREFUL, fraudsters are clever!